Sitemap

 Favorite track: “It Won’t Be Long”

-SATAN’S GRAFFITI OR GOD’S ART? feels somewhat like a return to the Black Lips’ beginnings, a rawer and more experimental record than anything they had put out in just about a decade.
+SATAN’S GRAFFITI OR GOD’S ART? feels somewhat like a return to the Black Lips’ beginnings, a rawer and more experimental record than anything they had put out in just about a decade (perhaps enabled by the longest gap between their records at over three years).
 That’s great and all, but that also makes it the weakest product of their output in just about a decade.
 SATAN’S GRAFFITI, it should be added, is still much improved over the previous album on this list, LET IT BLOOM.
 Any given song is still catchier than anything from the “original trilogy,” such as “It Won’t Be Long.”
 There are just a lot more rambling, loose tracks than could be found on the rest of the Black Lips’ best albums; SATAN’S GRAFFITI isn’t all killer no filler.

 #6 — GOOD BAD NOT EVIL (2007)